Faizanmark/XSSBrutal/README.md

 #XSSBrutal
-A Tool For Termux Users To Apply And Test 100 Cross Site Scripting Payload On A Url
+A Tool For Linux Users To Apply And Test 100 Cross Site Scripting Payload On A Url

 Usage :-